Link Tasks¶

 Related Configuration Sections¶

-• The training section is the most important for Training and provides configuration attributes for many aspects of the task.
-For Household Training, use the hh_training section instead.
+trainingsection is the most important for Training and provides configuration attributes for many aspects of the task.
+For Household Training, use thehh_trainingsection instead.comparison_featuresandpipeline_featuresare both generated in order to train the model.
+These sections are also used extensively by the Matching task.

 Matching¶